The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces

 It is important to note that, while the proofs are completely analogous, the statement of this lemma is not a formal consequence of the statement of lemma \ref{lem:reduced=locCart}.
 See warning \ref{war:hCart}. \end{proof}

-\begin{rem} This lemma implies that $R:\Cob_{d,\gt} \to \Cobred_{d,\gt}$ is locally Cartesian and, by reversing bordisms, also locally coCartesian.
-Note, however, that $R$ is neither Cartesian nor coCartesian.
-By \cite[Proposition 2.4.2.8]{LurHTT} a locally Cartesian functor $R$ is Cartesian precisely if the composite of any two locally $R$-Cartesian edges is again locally $R$-Cartesian.
-But using the characterisation in the lemma we can see that this is not the case for $R$ since the composite of two reduced bordisms is not always reduced.
-This shows that Steimle's original version of the additivity theorem for bordism categories \cite{Stm18} would not be sufficient for our purposes. \end{rem}
+\begin{rem} As we will see in the proof of theorem \ref{thm:reduction-fiber-sequence}, this lemma implies that $R:\Cob_{d,\gt} \to \Cobred_{d,\gt}$ is locally Cartesian and, by reversing bordisms, also locally coCartesian.
+Note, however, that usually $R$ is neither Cartesian nor coCartesian.
+A morphism $W:M \to N$ in $\Cob_{d,\gt}$ is $R$-Cartesian if the square in lemma \ref{lem:reduced=locCart} is a homotopy pullback for all $M'$.
+In particular, the vertical homotopy fibers at $V$ and $r(V \cup_M r(W))$ have to agree for all reduced $V:M' \to M$ and not just the equivalences.
+It follows from the proof of lemma \ref{lem:reduced=locCart} that for this to be the case $c(V\cup_M W)$ has to be empty.
+Therefore, if $W:M \to N$ and $V:M' \to M$ are reduced morphisms such that $V \cup_M W$ is not reduced, then there cannot be an $R$-Cartesian morphism $\wt{W}:M \to N$ with $r(\wt{W}) = W$.